Dehydration in Seniors: An Often-Overlooked Health Risk

 Dehydration can cause serious health problems so be alert to symptoms of dehydration in elderly

-Drinking enough water is important for everyone, but especially for older adults who are at greater risk for dehydration.
+Drinking enough water is essential for everyone, but especially for older adults who are at greater risk for dehydration.

 A UCLA study found that 40% of seniors may be chronically under-hydrated.